-To help us deliver our ambition for Leeds to be the best city and Leeds City Council to be the best council in the UK, it’s important that we consider the risks and uncertainties that could impact on our objectives and also monitor performance in delivering them.
+To help us deliver our ambition for Leeds to be the best city and to be the best council in the UK, it’s important that we consider the risks and uncertainties that could impact on our objectives and also monitor performance in delivering them.

 The Best Council Plan is supported by a range of other plans and strategies, each with their own detailed key performance indicators and performance management arrangements.
 Progress against these supporting plans is published throughout the year as part of Executive Board, Scrutiny Board and partnership board papers.

 The Leeds Observatory.
 The Observatory is a web-based tool that provides a focal point for information and data about communities and areas in Leeds.

-- Internal risks relate to the organisation itself and cover areas such as finance, staff and business continuity;
+Internal risks relate to the organisation itself and cover areas such as finance, staff and business continuity.

-We update the corporate risk register each quarter and then publish the council’s corporate risk map – a diagram that shows the various risks and their ratings based on a combined assessment of their probability (how likely the risk is to occur) and potential impact.
+Corporate Risk Map (PDF 434KB) – a diagram that shows the various risks and their ratings based on a combined assessment of their probability (how likely the risk is to occur) and potential impact.

-annual corporate risk report that provides assurance on how the council and its partners are managing the key corporate risks.
+annual corporate risk report (PDF 2 MB) that provides assurance on how we and our partners are managing the key corporate risks.